kiesraad/abacus/documentatie/flowcharts/data-entry-forms.md

 # Data Entry Forms

-This page describes the navigation and rendering logic of the data entry forms.
+This page describes the navigation and rendering logic of the data entry forms through the following flow charts:

+- __Render navigation menu__: styling of the different items in the left-hand navigation menu
+- __Render form__: rendering of the different forms for data entry
+- __Click "Volgende"__: what should happen when the user clicks the "Volgende" ("Next") button
+- __Navigate away from page__: what should happen when the user navigates away from the page in any other way than clicking the "Volgende" button

-An important thing to keep in mind when reading these diagrams is that a user can only move on to the next form after resolving all errors (if any) and accepting all warnings (if any).
-So it should not be possible that any form previous to the current one has any errors or unaccepted warnings.
+An important thing to keep in mind when reading these diagrams is that a user can only proceed to the next form by clicking "Volgende" after they have resolved all errors (if any) and accepted all warnings (if any).

 ## Questions